dickinson-comp378-jm/web/resources/index.md

 ## Class 10

-Main topics for today: defining indexes and views.
+Main topic for today: defining indexes and views.

 Most of the class session will be devoted to a lab on these topics: [views-and-indexes-lab.docx](class10/views-and-indexes-lab.docx)